danmayer/coverband/README.md

 * Improve the configuration flow (only one time redis setup etc)
   * a suggestion was a .coverband file which stores the config block (can't use initializers because we try to load before rails)
 * Fix performance by logging to files that purge later
-* Add support for zadd http://redis.io/topics/data-types-intro so one could determine single hits versus multiple hits on a line.
-Letting us determine the most executed code in production.
+* Add support for [zadd](http://redis.io/topics/data-types-intro) so one could determine single hits versus multiple hits on a line, letting us determine the most executed code in production.
 * Add stats support on the number of requests recorded
 * Possibly add ability to record code run for a given route

 ## Completed

-* fix issue if a file can't be found for reporting
+* Fix issue if a file can't be found for reporting
-* add support for file matching ignore for example we need to ignore '/app/vendor/'
+* Add support for file matching ignore for example we need to ignore '/app/vendor/'
-  * fix issue on heroku where it logs non app files
+  * Fix issue on heroku where it logs non app files
 * Allow more configs to be passed in like percentage

 ## Resources